intel/nauta/docs/user-guide/actions/template_packs.md

 ```

 ### `NAUTA.ExperimentImage`

-The NAUTA.ExperimentImage placeholder carries the full reference to the docker image resulting
+The `NAUTA.ExperimentImage` placeholder carries the full reference to the docker image resulting
-from building the [`Dockerfile`](#dockerfile) specified within the
+from building the [`Dockerfile`](#dockerfile) specified within the pack.
-pack.

-During experiment submission, the image will be built by Docker
-and deposited in the NAUTA Docker Registry under the locator represented
-by this placeholder.
+During experiment submission, the image will be built by Docker and deposited in the Nauta Docker Registry under the locator represented by this placeholder.

-Hence, the placeholder shall be used to initialize a template
-parameter within the `values.yaml` file, that will later be referenced
-within the chart's templates to specify the experiment image.
+Hence, the placeholder shall be used to initialize a template parameter within the `values.yaml` file, that will later be referenced within the chart's templates to specify the experiment image.

-Below is a sample definition of a parameter within `values.yaml`,
-followed by a sample reference to the image in pod template.
+Below is a sample definition of a parameter within `values.yaml`, followed by a sample reference to the image in pod template.
 ```
     <values.yaml>
     image: {{ NAUTA.ExperimentImage }}